‘Ultimate Marvel Vs. Capcom 3’ Hits Xbox One And PC In March, Gamestop Promotes Exclusive Selling Of Hard Copies [Video]

 - Marvel Vs. Capcom Infinite Announced: Trailer Reveals Captain Marvel And Mysterious New Supervillain [Video]

 It is very cool that this current generation of gamers will be able to enjoy Ultimate Marvel vs. Capcom 3 but there are gamers still out there who haven’t jumped on the “all digital” bandwagon just yet.
 With that in mind, will there be hard copy releases of Ultimate Marvel vs. Capcom 3?
 From what was shown on Gamestop, the answer will possibly be an emphatic yes!
-On their website, Gamestop has hard copy versions of the PlayStation 4 and Xbox One enhanced ports of Ultimate Marvel vs. Capcom 3.
+On their website, Gamestop has hard copy versions of the Playstation 4 and Xbox One enhanced ports of Ultimate Marvel vs. Capcom 3.
 Apparently, they are exclusive to the video game sales giant.

 The release date given for the hard copy version of Ultimate Marvel vs. Capcom 3 is March 31.
 That could be a filler date for the game as it spans the whole length of the month.
-It is expected that the digital copies for the Xbox One and PC will be made available on March 7.
+It is expected that the digital copies for the Xbox One an PC will be made available on March 7.
 It would only make sense to have the hard copies available on that day too.

 [Featured Image by Capcom]